Iagolealfa/Projeto-Interdisciplinar-3/data/dicionário de dados.md

 Subject.s.gender *#
 Subject.s.race * caio
 Subject.s.race.with.imputations * caio
-Imputation.probability
+Imputation.probability DELETE
 URL.of.image.of.deceased    DELETAR
 Date.of.injury.resulting.in.death..month.day.year.
+DELETE
 Location.of.injury..address.
+DELETE
 Location.of.death..city. *#
 Location.of.death..state. *#
 Location.of.death..zip.code.
+DELETE
 Location.of.death..county.
+DELETE
-Full.Address
+Full.Address DELETE
 Latitude ?
+DELETE
 Longitude ?
+DELETE
-Agency.responsible.for.death
+Agency.responsible.for.death DELETE
 Cause.of.death *#
-A.brief.description.of.the.circumstances.surrounding.the.death
+A.brief.description.of.the.circumstances.surrounding.the.death DELETE
 Dispositions.Exclusions.INTERNAL.USE..NOT.FOR.ANALYSIS *#
 Intentional.Use.of.Force..Developing.
+DELETE
-Symptoms.of.mental.illness..INTERNAL.USE..NOT.FOR.ANALYSIS
+Symptoms.of.mental.illness..INTERNAL.USE..NOT.FOR.ANALYSIS DELETE

 * = coluna será usada no cluster
 ? = pode ser utilizada no cluster